gbdev/gb-asm-tutorial/src/part2/getting-started.md

 This loop might be [reminiscent of part Ⅰ](../part1/jumps#conditional-jumps).
 It copies starting at `Tiles` to `$9000` onwards, which is the part of VRAM where our [tiles](../part1/tiles.md) are going to be stored.
-`$9000` is the first background tile, so it's assigned an ID of 0, and every tile after it is just one ID higher.
+Recall that `$9000` is where the data of background tile $00 lies, and the data of subsequent tiles follows right after.
 To get the number of bytes to copy, we will do just like in Part Ⅰ: using another label at the end, called `TilesEnd`, the difference between it (= the address after the last byte of tile data) and `Tiles` (= the address of the first byte) will be exactly that length.

 That said, we haven't written `Tiles` nor any of the related data yet.